wheat-eco/wheat-eco/README.md

-# WheatChain - A Decentralized Future Built on Aptos 🌾
+# WheatChain (Wheat-Sol) - Empowering a Decentralized Future 🌾

-Welcome to the official GitHub repository of **WheatChain**, a revolutionary token designed to deliver long-term value, sustainability, and financial inclusion for all.
-WheatChain is more than just a token—it’s a vision for a decentralized, future-ready economy.
+Welcome to the official GitHub repository of **WheatChain (Wheat-Sol)**, a groundbreaking initiative to drive sustainable financial inclusion and long-term value in the blockchain space.
+WheatChain (Wheat-Sol) is more than a token—it represents a commitment to fostering a decentralized economy that benefits everyone.

 ---

 ## 🌟 Project Overview

-WheatChain ($SWHIT) is a digital asset inspired by the scarcity model of Bitcoin and the transformative potential of decentralized finance (DeFi).
-With a focus on sustainability and accessibility, WheatChain provides:
+**WheatChain (Wheat-Sol)** is a digital asset designed to combine scarcity, utility, and innovation.
+Drawing inspiration from Bitcoin's scarcity model and the transformative power of decentralized finance (DeFi), WheatChain is tailored for a future-ready economy.

+### Key Values:

-- **Financial Inclusion**: A secure store of value and utility token accessible globally.
+- **Financial Inclusion**: Providing a secure and accessible utility token for global users.
-- **Sustainability**: A fixed supply ensures consistent value retention and growth.
+- **Sustainability**: Carefully managed tokenomics to promote consistent growth and value retention.
-- **Adoption & Utility**: Leveraging staking, airdrops, and DeFi use cases to grow its ecosystem and user base.
+- **Innovation**: Leveraging modern blockchain technologies to create a vibrant ecosystem.

 📧 Contact us: [wheat.sol.eco@gmail.com](mailto:wheat.sol.eco@gmail.com)

 ---

-## 🔢 Tokenomics
+## 🔢 Token Distribution

-- **Total Supply**: 42,000,000 $SWHIT
-- **Initial Distribution**:
-  - 30,000,000 in circulation
+The Wheat-Sol token is designed to support ecosystem growth and long-term sustainability.

+### Allocation Strategy:
+- **60% Circulating Supply**: Freely tradable and accessible to the community.
-  - 12,000,000 reserved for ecosystem growth, developer rewards, and community incentives
+- **20% Ecosystem Reserve**: Reserved for staking rewards, DeFi incentives, and airdrops.
+- **10% Development & Partnerships**: Supporting developers and strategic collaborations.
+- **10% Team & Advisors**: Allocated for long-term alignment and sustainability.

 ---

 ## 🛠️ Vision and Goals

+WheatChain (Wheat-Sol) is committed to:

-1. **Long-Term Value**: Enable users to save and grow their wealth for future use cases, such as retirement and generational wealth transfer.
+1. **Decentralized Wealth Creation**: Empowering users to grow wealth through staking, DeFi, and ecosystem utilities.
-2. **Sustainable Ecosystem**: Encourage community involvement through staking and governance.
-3. **Cross-Chain Integration**: Expand beyond Aptos for interoperability and adoption.
+2. **Sustainability**: Building a thriving, community-driven ecosystem that evolves over time.
+3. **Cross-Chain Innovation**: Expanding interoperability with other chains like Aptos and beyond, creating a seamless multi-chain experience.

 ---

 ## 🚀 Key Features

-- **Decentralized**: Built natively on Aptos for scalability and low transaction costs.
+- **Built on Linea**: Harnessing the scalability and efficiency of Linea for a smooth user experience.
+- **Interoperable Vision**: Plans to integrate with major chains like Aptos, expanding global reach and utility.
-- **Community-Driven**: Users influence the direction of the project through participation.
+- **Community-Driven Governance**: Users can shape the ecosystem through active participation and decision-making.
-- **Interoperable**: Plans for multi-chain capabilities to attract a global audience.

 ---

 ## 🗓️ Roadmap

-### Phase 1: Ideation & Testnet Deployment (Completed)
+### Phase 1: Foundation (Completed)
-- Developed and deployed $SWHIT on the Aptos testnet.
+- Launch of Wheat-Sol on the Linea testnet.
-- Conducted airdrops and engaged early adopters.
+- Community engagement via airdrops and promotional campaigns.

-### Phase 2: Security Audits & Mainnet Launch
+### Phase 2: Mainnet Stability
-- Conduct smart contract security audits.
+- Conducting extensive smart contract audits.
-- Launch token on Aptos mainnet with marketing campaigns.
+- Deploying Wheat-Sol on the Linea mainnet with marketing initiatives.

 ### Phase 3: Ecosystem Expansion
-- Introduce staking mechanisms and DeFi features.
+- Introducing staking rewards and liquidity incentives.
+- Partnering with DeFi platforms for yield farming opportunities.
+- Expanding to other blockchains, including Aptos, for interoperability.

+### Phase 4: Strategic Growth
+- Developing governance mechanisms for a fully decentralized ecosystem.
+- Introducing advanced DeFi utilities such as lending and asset management tools.
-- Integrate with other blockchain networks for multi-chain adoption.
+- Collaborating with institutional partners to drive adoption.

 ---

 ## 🤝 Contributing

-We welcome contributions to improve and expand WheatChain.
+We welcome contributions to enhance WheatChain (Wheat-Sol).
 To contribute:

 1. Fork the repository.
 2. Create a feature branch.